Hmong Women Culture

 Let’s explore the possibilities shall we

 Well, I have all those burning questions and was curious to know what they are?
 I spoke to my mom, some elders, and a bunch of girlfriends to see if they knew.
-This is the results of what quench my thirst of, must know the secret.
+This is the result of what quench my thirst for, must know the secret.

 I will tell you in a bit.
 Let’s look into what the secret might be.

 Most Hmong women elders do not care about face cream or moisturizer, not even makeup.
 They are all-natural beauties.
 Why?
 Because they are doing it correctly and they took care of themselves.
 They don’t want chemicals on their faces and bodies.